cyberhexe/packet-storm/documenting/report-template.md

 the findings back to X GmbH.

 The attacks were conducted with the level of access that a general Internet user would have.
-The company's assets and access to the source code have been provided by the system owners.
 The assessment was conducted in accordance with the recommendations outlined in NIST SP 800-115 with all tests and actions being conducted under controlled conditions.